 The structure of this paper is as follows.
-In section \ref{sec:Classical_Simulation}, we analyse the Renyi-2 entropy scaling of the output register of a hardware-efficient VQA circuit with the circuit size (width and depth) and noise parameters numerically.
-This allows us to build an analytical model for entropy accumulation in such circuits based on global depolarising noise which we compare with experimental data on a superconducting device in section \ref{sec:Experimental_Study}.
-We then show how our model may be used to decide whether quantum advantage is attainable with a specific device for a specific optimisation problem in section \ref{sec:App1_Quantum_Advantage_Benchmarking}.
-Lastly, we summarise the main results of this paper and give possible future directions to this work in section \ref{sec:Conclusion}.
+In section \ref{sec:Classical_Simulation}, we analyze numerically the Renyi-2 entropy scaling of the output register of a hardware-efficient VQA circuit with the circuit size (width and depth) and noise parameters, motivating the use of an analytical model for entropy accumulation in such circuits based on global depolarizing noise.
+In section \ref{sec:Experimental_Study}, we test the model against real experimental data on a superconducting device and discuss further refinements of the model to bring it closer to experimental observations.
+Finally, we argue that global depolarizing, despite some limitations, still provides a simple heuristic approach to decide whether quantum advantage is attainable with a typical superconducting NISQ device for a specific optimization problem in section \ref{sec:App1_Quantum_Advantage_Benchmarking}.
+Lastly, we summarise the main results of this paper and discuss open questions and possible future directions to this work in section \ref{sec:Conclusion}.